 With off-page SEO, we aim to improve link juice or link equity.
 This is a slang term used to describe how much power a backlink passes onto another site and improves its authority.
 Remember, quality backlinks act as votes of confidence from one website to another.

-Many webmasters focus on linking to old websites with strong backlink profiles as these links are more valuable than those from new websites.
+Many webmasters focus on linking to old websites with strong backlink profiles as such links are more valuable than those from new websites.
 A lot goes into link equity, but these are a few things search engines look at when deciding where to rank your site’s pages:

 Anchor text refers to a snippet of clickable text that takes a user to a web page.
 It should describe what the reader will get when clicking on a given link.
 While you can’t control how another site links to yours, you can make sure the anchor text on your website is useful, descriptive, and relevant.